Dr-McFish/POP-option-parcer/README.md

 `--depth 1` and `--progress` are options for the git clone program.
 Likewise, POP enables you to create your own option for your own program in C.

-Learn more about how this is done in the documentation(Coming soon).
+Learn more about how this is done in the [documentation](./docs/README.md).

 ### But why?